klanec/SimpleRubik/README.md

 # SimpleRubik
-A very inefficient and simple rubiks cube in python for use in experimentation, CTFs etc
+An inefficient but very straightforward 3x3 rubiks cube class in python for use in experimentation, CTFs etc